qintarra/JavaScript/README.md

 ### Homework 2

 Task 2-1:
 Convert the written code in 26-33 points into a function that takes age as input.
 Example: const checkAge = function(age) {
 Your conversions
 }
 Print to the console the result of the function with ages 17, 18, 61

 Task 2-2:
 Convert task 2-1 that the data type is checked first in the function.
 And if it's not a Number, generates an error message.

 Task 2-3:
 Convert task 2-2 in such a way that the value '2' (the string containing ONLY NUMBER) is skipped, converted to a number.

+### Homework 3

+Write a validation script using functions